-The Type IV Gadget Drones in Magical Girl Lyrical Nanoha.
-Fast, deadly, four-legged Mecha-Mooks with two sickles that slice through Barrier Jackets like butter.
+The Type IV Gadget Drones in Magical Girl Lyrical Nanoha StrikerS.
+Fast and deadly Mecha-Mooks with six sickle-legs that slice through Barrier Jackets and Knight Armors like butter.
 The manga also showed experimental versions of Type III Gadget Drones (those big ball things) that were six-legged walking tanks.

 In Fang of the Sun Dougram, the spider tanks are improved model of Walking TankCrab Gunner and Tequila Gunner.
 They have lower profile and more mobile than their predecessor and come in two form.
 A six legs Desert Gunner and smaller four legs Blizzard Gunner.